lino-framework/book/docs/about/overview.rst

 - The :mod:`lino` package contains the core of the framework and includes the :doc:`/specs/modlib`, a :term:`plugin library` with basic features like system users, notifications, comments, printing and others.
-These features are included in most real-world Lino applications.
+These features are included in most real-world :term:`Lino applications <Lino application>`.

 - The :mod:`lino_xl` package contains the :ref:`xl`,
-  a collection of plugins used by many Lino applications.
+  a collection of plugins used by many :term:`Lino applications <Lino application>`.

 - The :mod:`getlino` package contains the Lino installer.